sassoftware/vscode-sas-extension/website/docs/Configurations/Profiles/sas9ssh.md

 Note: the default path to the SAS executable (saspath) is /opt/sasinside/SASHome/SASFoundation/9.4/bin/sas_u8.
 Check with your SAS administrator for the exact path.

 9. Add the public part of the keypair to the SAS server.
 Add the contents of the key file to the ~/.ssh/authorized_keys file.
+If you have it on your system, you can use "ssh-copy-id" command to make this easy.
+By default, ```ssh-copy-id host.machine.name``` will probably do what you need.

 ### Mac